Applies to: User Mailbox, Journal Mailbox, ContentStore Mailbox

 When the export size exceeds 25GB, the export job does not start and an error message occurs.
 You can use the restore option or split into smaller exports and retry.

-By default, export sets have a retention period of 30 days, after which they are automatically pruned and the data in the export set is no longer available.
+By default, export files have a retention period of 30 days, after which they are automatically pruned and the data in the export file is no longer available.

 Before You Begin